 2019 Introduction to Lakes Course Information

-Available Continuing Education Credits: Sixteen Michigan Department of Rural Development Pesticide Applicator Re-certification credits and 6 Master Citizen Planner Education Credits are available for this course.
+- Sixteen Michigan Department of Agriculture and Rural Development Pesticide Applicator Re-certification credits

 Natural Resources Educator